 The student support offices are located at the River Campus.
 All Business Technology programs, Health Professions programs, as well as a branch of the Mansfield Library, and a dining room are located on the River Campus.
 All Industrial Technology programs are located on the West Campus.

 Students may attend courses at four campus sites and online.
 Courses are scheduled at a variety of times between 7 a.m. and 10 p.m., Monday through Saturday.
 The Missoula College Dean's Office, department chairs, and/or program directors may be contacted for specific program and scheduling information.

 Bachelor of Applied Science Degree Program

 A Bachelor of Applied Science (B.A.S.) degree is offered by the University of Montana - Missoula in collaboration with the Missoula College.
-The initial contact for information and degree planning for the B.A.S. degree is the Missoula College Academic Advising Center.
+Students interested in the B.A.S. should contact the College of Humanities and Science Academic Advising office.
 This degree program is available for students who have completed an Associate of Applied Science degree from an accredited institution and who wish to continue toward completing a baccalaureate degree.
 For more information, see the Bachelor of Applied Science section of the catalog.

 Associate of Applied Science and Certificate of Applied Science Programs